Acktarius/launchapear/README.md

    ./LaunchAPear-*.AppImage
    ```

-When running as an AppImage, the application will automatically detect the AppImage environment and store the whitelist in `/usr/share/launchapear/ressources/` directory within the AppImage filesystem.
+When running as an AppImage, the application will automatically detect the AppImage environment and store the whitelist in `~/.local/share/launchapear/` directory (following the XDG Base Directory specification).
 When running directly as a script, it will use the whitelist in the current directory.

 ### Verifying Integrity